 If the particular step by the athlete also involves pivoting this further aggravates the plantar structures (the soft tissue structures underneath the bone; in this case the tendon and capsular ligament), by grinding the soft tissue further into the hard surface.
 In some cases this can actually tear the capsular ligament.

-Below is a picture of a running back pivoting off his left foot.
+Below is a picture of a baseball player hyper-extending his right forefoot.

 Some athletes will remember the exact time the injury occurred.
 In other athletes it may be the result of the cumulative effect of playing a game and they do not really notice it until afterwards.

 Typically, the patient will complain of pain and swelling in the affected area.
 There will also be limitation of motion of the great toe.
 The diagnosis itself is easy enough to make but an xray is helpful to make sure there is no fracture.

 The sesamoid bones which lie a little bit further back should also be examined to rule out a fractured sesamoid.